embeddedlabsiu/BACH_scheduler/README.md

 ```
 ## Running

--First argument: the configuration file where the workload is defined (check ../conf/ for more mixes)
+- First argument: the configuration file where the workload is defined (check ../conf/ for more mixes)
--Second argument: the set of cores we want to dedicate to this workload (lscpu for more info)
+- Second argument: the set of cores we want to dedicate to this workload (lscpu for more info)
--Third argument: the scheduling policy utilized to control the execution (options: linux, perf, fair, perf_fair, fair_bw_cache)
+- Third argument: the scheduling policy utilized to control the execution (options: linux, perf, fair, perf_fair, fair_bw_cache)

 ```bash
 ./aff-executor ../conf/cache1 0-5 linux